mlms13/FancyArea/README.md

 ### How do I style it?

-Your new FancyArea is actually a `div` (styled to look like a `textarea`) with a class of `fancy-area` (and `fancy-area-focus` when the input is focused).
-You can add your own styles to these classes.
+Your new FancyArea is actually a `div` styled to look like a `textarea`.
+By default, it has a class of `fancy-area` (and `fancy-area-focus` when the input is focused), but you can change these classes when you initialize your FancyArea.

-FancyArea will also absorb any classes that applied to the original `textarea`, so if you want a stylish `no-js` fallback, you can style one of those classes, and FancyArea will pick up that styling.
+FancyArea will also absorb the ID and any classes that applied to the original `textarea`.

 You'll probably want to give a `width` (or `min-width`) to FancyArea unless you want a full-width text box.
 Unlike the original `textarea`, the browser won't limit the width of your FancyArea by default.

-### How do I know the contents of my FancyArea?
+### How do I find the contents of my FancyArea?

 When the content is changed, several custom jQuery events are triggered.
 You can listen to these events and use the data supplied to the callback function.